nagasudhirpulla/taming_python/blog/skills/flask_jinja_template_inheritance.md

 ## Demo Layout
 * In this post we will create a reusable base layout for flask applications using Base Templates concept
 * The base layout is based on the SB Admin 2 theme at https://startbootstrap.com/theme/sb-admin-2
-* The server.py file is a simple flask server a shown below
+* The server.py file is a simple flask server as shown below
 ```py
 # server.py file
 from flask import Flask, render_template